ibm-cloud-docs/secure-enterprise/catalog-onboard-da.md

 ### Managing compliance
 {: #manage-compliance}

 When you make a deployable architecture available to others in your organization, you can specify the specific compliance controls that your architecture meets by using the default installation.
 Compliance with regulatory controls is evaluated by {{site.data.keyword.compliance_long}}.
-For more information, see [Running an evaluation for {{site.data.keyword.cloud}}](/docs/security-compliance?topic=security-compliance-scan-resources).
+For more information, see [Targeting resources to evaluate](/docs/security-compliance?topic=security-compliance-scopes&interface=ui).

 1. Click **Add claims**.
 2. Select a profile.
 The profile is pulled from the {{site.data.keyword.compliance_short}} service.
 You can choose to select a predefined profile or go to {{site.data.keyword.compliance_short}} and create one of your own.